 Security clearances take, on average, three months to complete.
 Some DHS components adjudicate their own clearances, others use the Defense Counterintelligence and Security Agency (DCSA) and reimburse them for related expenses.
 Those who contract investigations themselves typically have faster processing times (sometimes as little as a week).
 That said, the process varies greatly by agency and level of security clearance, as well as an applicant’s personal history.

 Financial considerations are one of the biggest red flags in the security clearance process.
 Within DHS there is variance on what level of debt is considered concerning, and will delay the clearance process.
 A 2009 DHS Inspector General report on the clearance process noted the U.S. Coast Guard has a maximum bad debt of $3,000, Customs and Border Patrol a maximum of $5,000, and FEMA and maximum of $10,000 for debt that is three or more years old.
-Note that these maximums don’t prohibit employment, but require mitigation in an application.
+Note that these maximums don’t prohibit employment, but require mitigation.
+There are many steps applicants can take to mitigate debt on their SF-86 application.

 All full-time DHS employees receive a background investigation and adjudication.
-As of 2009, 70,000 of DHS’ 208,000 employees required access to classified information.
-The department uses the online eAPP system to process applications.
+As of 2009, 70,000 of DHS’ 208,000 employees required access to classified information, according to a report issued by the Office of the Inspector General.
 One of the primary complaints by security officers in a 2009 IG report were delays in completing required paperwork by applicants.
 If you’re applying for a position requiring a security clearance, be sure to complete your information in a timely matter (ideally within one-week but no more than two).

 Key things to keep in mind when applying for a DHS clearance: